casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/primitives.md

 ### URef {#clvalue-uref}

-`URef` values serialize as the concatenation of its address (which is a fixed-length list of `u8`) and a single byte tag representing the access rights.
-Access rights are converted as follows:
+`URef` values serialize as the concatenation of their address (a fixed-length list of `u8`) and a single byte tag representing access rights, which are converted as follows:

 | Access Rights    | Serialization |
 | ---------------- | ------------- |